-We shall then embark on a cruise along the Calle-Calle River where we will encounter sea lions and view a number of Spanish Forts; Niebla, Fuerte Corral, and Fuerte Mancera.
-We shall journey through the wetlands of Carlos Andwandter Nature Sanctuary.
-This area was declared a Nature Sanctuary in 1981, and in the same year it was included in the 'Convention on Wetlands of International Importance'.
-It was formed by an earthquake which submerged the area in 1960; agricultural land subsided to a depth of 1 to 2 metres.
-Subsequently it was colonised by vegetation, which made a home for aquatic fauna, especially birds.
-There are at present 119 species living in the wetland and adjoining areas.
+We shall then embark on a catamaran cruise along the Calle-Calle River.
+The river system is rich in native aquatic plants and bird-life, with 119 species living in the wetland and adjoining areas.
 Amongst others there are black-necked swans, coots, coscoroba swans, marsh crows, coypu and river otters.
 We shall have a picnic lunch on board the boat.
 (Overnight Valdivia) BL